panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #8.md

    difficulties if any.
 ## Discussions:

-We have discuss the Data service architecture based on the ILL diagram.
+We discussed the Data Services architecture based on the ILL diagram.

 ![ILL data services architecture](Materials/ILLDataServicesArchitecture.jpg)

+In order to get support from all partners on how to implement the data transfer solution proposed, each RI should present its own internal architecture.